slalom/dataops-infra/catalog/aws/singer-taps/README.md

 ## Overview

-The Singer Taps platform is the open source stack which powers the [Stitcher](https://www.stitcher.com) ELT platform.
+The Singer Taps platform is the open source stack which powers the [Stitcher](https://www.stitcher.com) EL platform.
 For more information, see [singer.io](https://singer.io)

 ## Requirements